AREAWorkshop/AREA2024/index.md

 </ul>
 </p>
 <p align="justify">
-Full-length research papers must not exceed twelve (12) pages single column excluding references and appendices and short papers must not exceed six (6) pages single column excluding references and appendices.
-All submissions must be in English and PDF format.
+<b>Full-length research papers must not exceed twelve (16) pages single column excluding references and appendices and short papers must not exceed six (8) pages single column excluding references and appendices.</b> All submissions must be in English and PDF format.
 Each submission will receive at least three single-blind reviews.
 All papers should be original and not be submitted elsewhere.
 The review process is single-blind: submissions should not be blind, reviewers will be.
 <br><br>
-<b>The AREA workshop is going to be an in-person event (following ECAI 2024 guidelines).</b> At least one author of each accepted paper has to register to the workshop (via ECAI 2024 website, <a href="https://ecai2024.eu/registrations" target="_blank">https://ecai2024.eu/registrations</a>).
+<b>The AREA workshop is going to be an in-person event (following ECAI 2024 guidelines).</b> At least one author of each accepted paper has to register to the workshop (via ECAI 2024 website). <!--, <a href="https://ecai2024.eu/registrations" target="_blank">https://ecai2024.eu/registrations</a>).-->
 <br><br>
 The proceedings of the workshop will be published with CCIS (<a href="https://www.springer.com/series/7899">https://www.springer.com/series/7899</a>).
 Formatting guidelines should follow LNCS style: <a href="https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines">https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines</a>
 <br><br>